aklein4/ArithSearch/README.md

 3a + 5a^3bc^3 + 7b^2c + 11a^3c^4 + 13ab^2c + 17abc^2 + 19a^2c^2 + 23a^5b^2c^2 + 29b^5c^4 + 31ab^5c

-The lowest possible number of multiplications using basic_horner (without intermediate variables) is 34, with the order of (c, b, a):
+The lowest possible number of multiplications using the regular Horner's scheme, basic_horner (without intermediate variables), is 34, with the order of (c, b, a):

  --- Regular --- <br />
 (a, b, c) --> 38<br />